blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 - A requires labeled fraud data (not given).
 - E/F are not suitable for this dataset.

-Got it 👍 — here’s Q19–Q30 rewritten in the **same Markdown card format** you just showed me for Q18.

 #### Q19: Minimize storage cost when migrating Hadoop → Dataproc